-We will always involve a specialist where a child makes little or no progress over a sustained period or where they continue to work at levels substantially below those of pupils at a similar age despite evidence-based SEND support delivered by appropriately trained staff.
+We have the ability to involve a specialist where a child makes little or no progress over a sustained period or where they continue to work at levels substantially below those of pupils at a similar age despite evidence-based SEND support delivered by appropriately trained staff.
 Parents are always involved in any decision to involve specialists.
 We may involve specialists at any point to advise on early identification of SEND and effective support and interventions.
 (COP 6.59)